-For the municipality of

-In the name of the State you are hereby direcommitted to you, amounting in all to the per annum after day. rected to collect the taxes in the list herewith sum of \$ and with interest at 8%, thereafter on all sums not paid on or before that

-remit all money collected to the town treasurer, or to by RSA 41:29,VI, at least on a weekly basis, or 00 or more.
+To Collector of Taxes For the municipality of In the name of the State you are hereby dire committed to you, amounting in all to the su per annum after day. • emit all money collected to the town treasurer, or to y RSA 41:29,VI, at least on a weekly basis, or or more. nt you permission to waive interest amounts of less rty taxes issued for the year when in your costs involved do not warrant collection.
+Given under our hands and seal at on Date Approved Selectman Board of Selectmen

-In accordance with RSA 76:13 we also grathan (insert amount up to \$25.00) for propjudgment the administrative and collection

-Given under our hands and seal at on

-Date Approved

-Selectman

-Board of Selectmen